top of page

 To investigate physiological and morphological traits involved in drought tolerance and address their genetic background.

-To address whether FRM transfer at the regional/continental scale will significantly increase the adaptive capacity of future forests.
+To address whether forest reproductive material transfer at the regional/continental scale will significantly increase the adaptive capacity of future forests.

-To assess which strategy of FRM transfer is optimal to increase benefits and decrease risks of such transfers.
+To assess which strategy of forest reproductive material transfer is optimal to increase benefits and decrease risks of such transfers.